-CHILD ADOPTING PARENTS
+CHILD ADOPTING PARENTS Surname Surname

-Surname Surname

-Forenames Other names
+Forenames Other names (sex) (occupation)

-(sex) (occupation)

-Born , 20 (address)
+Born . . . , 19.... (address)

-at (place) AND
+at . . . (place) AND

-Father's surname Surname
+Father's surname

 Other names Other names

+Other names
-Mother's maiden surname (occupation)

-Other names (address)
+Mother's maiden surname (occupation) Other names (address)

 THE COURT MAKES AN ORDER for the adoption of the child in favour of the adopting parents and approves the name(s) . . . as the forename(s) of the child.